Twists and turns as Argentina wins 'greatest World Cup final'

 It had everything – 90 minutes of tussle when the match was flipped on its head, 30 minutes of extra time and a penalty kick shoot-out.

-The world’s top two players both shone in a fantastic duel — a hat-trick for France’s Kylian Mbappe and two goals for Messi; and both men scored in the penalty shoot-out.
+The world’s top two players both shone in a fantastic duel – a hat-trick for France’s Kylian Mbappe and two goals for Messi; both men also scored in the penalty shoot-out.

 And the stakes were high, with Argentina chasing its first title since 1986 and France hungry to become only the third side to win back-to-back World Cups.